mikaeme/DS-02/README.md

-# Digital Signage app
+# Digital signage app

+A digital signage app by Team Haundr, buily as an exercise project in Metropolia UAS.

 ## Quick start

-Source code files are in `src/` folder.
+Made with WebPack.